mgregoro/linux_stm32duino_hdd_leds/README.md

  ### Instructions

  I donno, you figure it out, aren't you supposed to be a maker or something like that?
+I will help you build one for $700.
+Plus one year free support.